-If there are too many variables given the number of pregnancies exposed to zavegepant (eg, < 10 exposed pregnancies for every variable in the propensity score model), the number of variables may be reduced using a LASSO model, with careful consideration to ensure no clinically meaningful confounders are dropped.
-Variables with an estimate of 0 in the LASSO model will be dropped from the propensity score variable list, and a logistic regression model will be run using the remaining variables.
+If there are too many variables given the number of pregnancies exposed to zavegepant (eg, < 10 exposed pregnancies for every variable in the propensity score model), the number of variables may be reduced.
+In consultation with clinical experts, variables will be ranked based on their importance to the outcome, and lower ranked variables will be dropped from the propensity score variable list as needed so that the logistic regression model runs successfully with the remaining variables.
 For variable pairs that are highly correlated (eg, correlation coefficient > 0.9), 1 may be eliminated.